nTraum/sinatra-activerecord/README.md

 * Drop support for Sinatra < 2

 TODO
+* use sintra root dir for activerecord paths
+* use sinatra env for activerecord env
 * Fix database configuration options
 * Use Sinatra logger if available
 * Fix ActiveRecord deprectation warnings